tomkeuper/Documentation/docs/BedWars2023/configuration/language-configuration.md

 Custom title/ sub-title for arena countdown
 ---------
 You can add a custom title for certain second by adding this to the language file `arena-start-countdown-title-[second]` where `[second]` can be 4 etc. For adding a custom subTitle use this path: `arena-start-countdown-subtitle-[second]`.
-Available placeholder: `{second}`.
+Available placeholder: `%bw_seconds%`.

 Countdown titles and subtitles are shown when the current second is `currentSecond % 10 == 0 || currentSecond <= 5`.